EsharkyTheGreat/SharkyOS/notes.md

 ### Paging Memory Scheme
 Memory is virtual and what you adddress can point to somewhere entirely different memory paging is the most popular choice in kernel/OS

+### Entering Protected Mode
+We disable interrupts, load the global descriptor table and perform a jump to 32 bit code

+GDT - Contains enteries telling the CPU about memory Segments Loaded using LGDT assembly instruction - expects GDT description structure ( size, offset )

+We create 3 gdt enteries
+1st is NULL which should be like that
+2nd is for code segments we set its range to be from 0 to 0xffff 3rd is for data segment we set the range to be same

+then we create the struct of the gdt_descriptor -> which is size - 1 address of start

+we load this address using the lgdt instruction change cr0 register to go into protected mode and jump according to the new code segment offset to our 32 bit code we change the cr0 register to enable the protect bit Here according to out new data segment we set out data segment registers and also our stack